opencadc/storage-inventory/tantar/README.md

 The _ResolutionPolicy_ is a plugin implementation that controls how discrepancies between the inventory database and the back end storage are resolved.
 The policy specified that one is the definitive source of information about the existence of an Artifact or file and fixes the discrepancy accordingly.
+Since these policies are all implemented within `tantar`, policies can be identified by the simple class name
+(use of fully qualified class name is deprecated but still works).

-The standard policy one would normally use is _org.opencadc.tantar.policy.InventoryIsAlwaysRight_: an Artifact in the database indicates the correct state and a file without an Artifact should be deleted.
+The standard policy one would normally use is _InventoryIsAlwaysRight_: an Artifact in the database indicates the correct state and a file without an Artifact should be deleted.

-To support a read-only storage site where files are added or removed out-of-band, one must use the _org.opencadc.tantar.policy.StorageIsAlwaysRight_ policy.
-This policy will never delete stored files but it will delete Artifact(s) from the inventory datbase that do not match a stored file (including generate a DeletedArtifactEvent that will propagate to other sites), create new
-Artifact(s) for files that do not match an existing one, and may modify Artifact metadata in the inventory database to match values from storage.
-This policy makes the back end storage of this site the definitive source for the existence of files.
+The _StorageIsAlwaysRight_ policy is used for a site where files are added to back end storage and "ingested" into inventory (a read-only storage site); this is suitable when using a StorageAdapter to migrate content from an old system.
+This policy will never delete stored files but it will delete Artifact(s) from the inventory database that do not match a stored file (and generate a DeletedArtifactEvent that will propagate to other sites), create new Artifact(s) for files that do not match an existing one, and may modify Artifact metadata in the inventory database to match values from storage.
+This policy makes the back end storage of this site the definitive source for the existence of artifacts/files.

+The _RecoverFromStorage_ policy is currently in development and not yet usable; it will be useful to recover from losing the entire inventory database as well from lesser disasters if the StorageAdapter supports it.
+Additional config may be needed when this is ready.

 Additional java system properties and/or configuration files may be requires to configure the storage adapter.